 Whatever it is, dive back into it.
 You’ll find others who share your passions.

-Setting healthy boundaries is crucial.
-It’s not about being guarded; it’s about protecting your emotional well-being.
-Make it clear what you will and won’t accept in a friendship.
+Setting healthy boundaries matters.
+It’s not about putting up walls, it’s about protecting your emotional well-being.
+Be clear with your friends.
+Tell them what you will and won’t accept, what crosses the line, what doesn’t.
+That’s it.

 It’s better to have a few strong, respectful bonds than a bunch of shallow ones.